semihcanaktepe/ffmpeg/README.md

 ```
 cd /PATH/TO/YOUR/MEDIA/FILES
 ```

 Once you have done that, you are good to go.
 You can view which files exist in the directory you set using the `ls` command.
 ```
 ls
 ```

+I provided you with some media files in the media folder of this repository so that you can directly apply the commands presented here.
 So, let's start with the basics.

 ## How to convert the video format?
 Some video files can be in a certain format (e.g., .mp4), but the use case may require a different format (e.g., .avi).
 You can do this in FFmpeg as follows:
 ```
 ffmpeg -i shapes.mp4 shapes.avi
 ```